wingkwong/leetcode-the-hard-way/tutorials/basic-topics/sliding-window.md

 ---
-title: "Sliding Window"
+title: 'Sliding Window'
-description: "Sliding window is a technique used to solve problems in array or string."
+description: 'Sliding window is a technique used to solve problems in array or string.'
 hide_table_of_contents: true
 keywords:
   - leetcode